LuKuangChen/stacker-on-racket/README.md

 (fact 3)
 ```

-If you *only* want to see the (final) result, you can ask the stacker not to show the stack+heap diagrams (note the second line).
+If you *only* want to see the (final) result, you can ask the stacker not to show the stack+heap configurations (note the second line).
-This way you don't need to click through the diagrams and hence can see the result sooner.
+This way you don't need to click through the configurations and hence can see the result sooner.

 ```
 #lang stacker/smol/fun